All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Target dose 14 mg Ongoing Maximum approved dose for diabetes

 The 3 mg dose is purely an on-ramp.
-It does not produce meaningful blood sugar control or weight loss on its own.
-Patients sometimes wonder if they are wasting money during the first month, but this step is medically necessary and substantially reduces the risk of disabling nausea at higher doses.
+It doesn't produce meaningful blood sugar control or weight loss on its own.
+Patients sometimes wonder if they're wasting money during the first month, but this step is medically necessary and substantially reduces the risk of disabling nausea at higher doses.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Weight Loss Dosing (OASIS Trial Protocol)